 - Have an undergraduate cumulative grade point average between 2.6 and above or an undergraduate grade point average of 3.00 or higher for the last 60 semester credits (or 90 quarter credits) and a minimum GRE composite score (Q+V) of 284 or minimum MAT score of 388.

-- Business Administration majors must have an undergraduate cumulative grade point average of 2.6 or above, a minimum two years full-time work experience and a GMAT score of 420 or higher.
+- Business Administration majors must have an undergraduate cumulative grade point average of 2.6 or above and a GMAT score of 420 or higher.

 - For Doctoral Programs, successful completion of a Master’s degree in the field and a minimum GRE composite score of 294 or minimum MAT score of 398.